rimelq/Applied-Data-Analysis-Project/README.md

 ## **Abstract**

-Cinema has always served as a lens through which society is reflected—or distorted.
-This project investigates whether the cinematic world aligns with real-world demographics in terms of gender, ethnicity, and age, or whether it reinforces outdated stereotypes.
-By comparing on-screen representation to societal expectations across genres and regions, we aim to highlight discrepancies and explore their potential implications.
-Our analysis will compare demographic representation not only by region but also across major film industries such as Hollywood, Bollywood, and others.
-Beyond identifying these disparities, we will examine trends over time and consider data-driven proposals to address them.
+   Cinema serves as both a mirror and a canvas, reflecting societal norms while shaping perceptions of the world.
+This project delves into whether the cinematic portrayal of gender, ethnicity, and age aligns with real-world demographics or perpetuates outdated stereotypes.
+By comparing on-screen representation to societal realities across regions, genres, and time periods, we uncover disparities and their implications for cultural and economic trends.
+Focusing on major film industries—Hollywood, Bollywood, East Asia, and Europe—we analyze how these gaps evolved over decades and assess their connection to box office performance.
+Beyond highlighting representation inaccuracies, we explore whether the industry's choices are driven by financial motives or entrenched traditions.
+Our findings aim to spark meaningful discussions on cinema’s role in reflecting—and potentially reshaping—society.

 ---

 ## **Research Questions**

-Representation accuracy and trends:
+Our research aims to uncover the dynamics between cinema, societal representation, and economic outcomes by addressing the following key questions:

+1. **Representation Accuracy and Trends**:
-1. How accurately does cinema reflect real-world gender, ethnicity, and age demographics?
+   - How accurately does cinema reflect real-world gender, ethnicity, and age demographics?
-2. What trends can be identified in cinematic representation over time?
+   - What trends in representation can be observed across time periods, regions, and genres?

-Conclusive question:
+2. **Economic Implications**:

-3. Are the largest demographic discrepancies linked to box office revenue?
+   - Are the largest demographic discrepancies linked to box office revenue?
+   - Does cinematic representation reflect financial motivations or cultural inertia?

+---

+## **A Note on the Data Story**

+To bring the data story to life, we introduced an alien persona (of course named Ada!), offering a unique, outsider perspective on human cinematic trends.

+The website’s design features a space-themed color palette, blending alien greens and galaxy purples to complement the narrative.
+Our storytelling approach aims to balance between humor and professionalism, keeping readers both engaged and informed.

+---

+# **About our website**

+Check out our interactive website: [https://blog-p3.vercel.app](https://blog-p3.vercel.app)

+The site allows readers to follow Ada's journey by **exploring each region** through an interactive map.
+As you navigate, you'll receive prompts to move to the next region.
+There are four regions to explore, each offering unique insights.

+At the end, a **Unified All-Regions Analysis** combines data on Representation Gaps and Box Office Revenue, providing a comprehensive summary of our findings.
+This analysis is accessible after clicking on any region and remains the same regardless of the region selected.

+For the best experience, we recommend exploring each region's analysis before diving into the Unified Analysis.
+However, readers can still access the conclusion after reviewing just one region—though this approach may miss the depth and context provided by the full journey.

 ---

 ## **Data Processing**